BISMIFATHIMANASAR/Extract-Audio-From-Video/README.md

 ***Nero AAC is only compatible with Windows or Linux***

 This program allows you to extract the audio from a video and save it as an audio file.
 You are also able to choose the output audio codec.
 Options:
+- MP3 (.mp3) - "-qscale:a 0" = LAME VBR V0.
-- AAC (.m4a extension, .aac results in no seekbar when playing the audio in foobar2000).
+- FFmpeg's native AAC encoder (.m4a extension, .aac results in no seekbar when playing the audio in foobar2000).
 - Nero AAC (.m4a)
-- MP3 (.mp3)
+- WAV (.wav) - lossless file, but pointless if the orignal audio file is not lossless, unless you need/want a .wav file.
+Largest file size.
-- FLAC (.flac) lossless compression, no quality loss.
+- FLAC (.flac) - lossless compression, no quality loss.
-- ALAC (.m4a) lossless compression, no quality loss.
+- ALAC (.m4a) - lossless compression, no quality loss.
-- Vorbis (.ogg)
+- Vorbis (.ogg) - "-qscale:a 10" is used.
+Highest VBR quality setting for libvorbis.
 - Opus (.opus)

 # Notes: